-- 1. All music is to be expected six (6) weeks in advance to performance date. - 2.
-Should you be giving a recital, this means 6 weeks before your Pre-Recital Jury. - 3.
+- 1. Accompanist requests and all music MUST be submitted to Lara Urrutia six (6) weeks in advance of performance date (i.e. Pre-Recitals, Recital Rep. Performances, juries, guest appearances, etc.). - 2.
 Failure to adhere to this 6-week policy will forfeit your right to an accompanist.